mobispectral/mobicom23_mobispectral/README.md

 ### Download datasets
 - The datasets are categorized into different fruits; each is named as ``dataset_{fruit}``, e.g., ``dataset_kiwi``.
-- The directory structure looks like the following:
+- The directory structure of the datasets looks like:
   ```bash
    |--datasets
       |--dataset_kiwi